cr7pt0gr4ph7/blog/_posts/2024-03-20-creating-your-own-bluefin-distribution.md

 ---
 layout: article
 title: Creating your own Bluefin distribution
-tags: ["Linux","Bluefin"]
+tags: ["How-to","Linux","Bluefin"]
 permalink: /articles/creating-your-own-bluefin-distribution/
+excerpt: |
+  As mentioned previously, I've migrated my personal laptop from Windows to a Bluefin-based Linux system.
+  Today's article will be a guide on how to setup your own Bluefin-based image builds using GitHub Actions.
 summary: |
   I've migrated my personal laptop from Windows to a Bluefin-based Linux system.
-  As promised, here is a guide on how to setup your own Bluefin-based image builds using [GitHub Actions].
+  As promised, here is a guide on how to setup your own Bluefin-based image builds using GitHub Actions.
 article_header:
   type: overlay
   theme: dark